Chapter 3 : Three

 There were several loud cracks.
 Victoire whipped out her wand, suddenly faced with a dozen men.

-!" she said reflexively, deflecting several curses.
+"Protego!" she said reflexively, deflecting several curses.

 She could hear Lance and Macario yelling curses upstairs, and knew that they must have received an unexpected visit, too.
 Hoping very much that they weren’t standing directly above her, Victoire pointed her wand at the ceiling and screamed the first spell that came to her mind.

 The ceiling came pouring down over the men’s heads, nearly crushing one of them.
 In the confusion, Victoire sent several curses at them, hitting four or five, and narrowly avoided a falling piece of the plaster ceiling.
 The room filled with smoke from the explosion, eliminating all visibility.
 Victoire dropped to the ground, trying to keep a level head though the panic was beginning to set in.
-Auror training dictated that in any case of low visibility, it was important to keep low.
+Auror training dictated that in any case of low visibility, it was important to keep low to the ground.

 A flash of light shot through the smoke, making Victoire jump.
 The attackers were shooting around at random - another good reason to keep to the ground.